Alcohol

 7 or more standard drinks per week = Increasingly high risk

-What is considered a standard drink depends on the type and amount of alcohol
+What is considered a standard drink depends on the type and amount of alcohol.
+Convert your drinks into standard drink sizes using a standard drink calculator.

 Beer: 341 mL (12 oz) of 5% alcohol